 |Download method||You can choose where to store exported files.
 Depending on your Drupal configuration, additional download methods and locations may be displayed in addition to Public local files served by the webserver.

 Recommendation: Use a secure location to prevent unauthorized access.

-To obtain Freeway-test-environment credentials for the Lionbridge Content API, create a Zendesk account at https://connectors.zendesk.com and create a support ticket.
+To obtain Freeway-test-environment credentials for the Content API V2, create a Zendesk account at https://connectors.zendesk.com and create a support ticket.
 The Lionbridge Connector Support team will provision an account for you.
 For detailed instructions, see How to Contact Lionbridge Connector Support.

 - Click Connect.
-The Connector sends the credentials (username and password) to the Lionbridge Content API.
+The Connector sends the credentials (Client ID and Client Secret ID) to the Content API.
 The Connector stores the returned token for future sessions.

-Notes: The Connector does not save your username or password.
+Notes: The Connector does not save your Client ID and Client Secret ID.
 You must click Connect, at least once, to generate the access token required to use the Connector.

 - Enter the following information in the bottom part of the page.

 |Transfer all files as zip||Optional.
 Select this check box to instruct the Connector to deliver all files for translation in a single .zip file.|